 NK Activated Cells

-Suffering a miscarriage can be a very distressing experience but for many women their next pregnancy is a normal one.
-For women, however, who suffer recurrent miscarriage, where they have three or more in a row, it can be utterly devastating.
+Suffering a miscarriage can be a very distressing experience but for many women, their next pregnancy is a normal one.
+For women, however, who suffer a recurrent miscarriage, where they have three or more in a row, it can be utterly devastating.